Codium-ai/pr-agent/Usage.md

 ```
 specifically, `github_action.auto_review`, `github_action.auto_describe` and `github_action.auto_improve` are used to enable/disable automatic tools that run when a new PR is opened.

-if not set, the default option is that only the `review` tool will run automatically when a new PR is opened.
+If not set, the default option is that only the `review` tool will run automatically when a new PR is opened.

 ### Changing a model

 See [here](pr_agent/algo/__init__.py) for the list of available models.
-To use a different model than the default (GPT-4), you need to edit [configuration file](pr_agent/settings/configuration.toml#L2)
+To use a different model than the default (GPT-4), you need to edit [configuration file](pr_agent/settings/configuration.toml#L2).
 For models and environments not from OPENAI, you might need to provide additional keys and other parameters.
 See below for instructions.

 #### Azure